comevussor/Apache-Hive-queries-on-IMDB-open-database/CAP theorem and HBAse.md

 When a client starts writing on a region server :
 - it starts writing events (row added for instance) on a WAL file : events are added one after the other, it is not a file modification.
-- data is stored in RAM in a Memcache
+- data is stored in RAM in a Memstore
-- when Memcache is full, it is flushed in an HFile.
+- when Memstore is full, it is flushed in an HFile.

+Region servers are also in charge of compaction :
+- small compaction : bring together small HFiles
+- major compaction : (once a week for instance) take all HFiles of a region and create one HFile per column family

 When a client reads data :
-- region server fetches the data from HFile and joins it with Memcache (most recent data, used as a buffer) if any.
+- region server fetches the data from HFile and joins it with Memstore (most recent data, used as a buffer) if any.
 Remember we are in HDFS, everything is stored in blocks.
 So an HFile may be made of 100 blocks.
 When data is read from a block, the whole block is loaded in RAM to anticipate future needs.
 Data is stored according to row key.